jometzg/jmeter-post-requestverificationtoken/README.md

 ![Response from post request](/green-response.png)

 ## Try it yourself
-This repository has a sample JMeter test plan (JMX) [PostFormTest.jmx](postformtest.jmx) that illustrates how to implement this.
+This repository has a sample JMeter test plan (JMX) [FormPostTest.jmx](formposttest.jmx) that illustrates how to implement this.
 In addition is the sample application code that can be used to validate this test script.